ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 NOTE: this effectively requires the port number to be specified.
 This specification may include an actually usable default port number in the future.
-At this point, we are unable to provide such until IANA allocates one.

 In order to connect to a QuicTransport server identified by a given URI, the user agent SHALL establish a QUIC connection to the specified `host` and `port` as described in {{connection}}.
-It MUST immediately signal an error to the user if the port value is 0.
+It MUST immediately signal an error to the client if the port value is 0.

 # Transport Properties